hyosung11/Launch-School/journal.md

 07:15 It took a few minutes, but I started to focus on Hard 1 > Question 4.
 Now I'm going to take a break and walk outside in the sunshine.
 Let the diffuse mode take over for a bit and then return for more.
 Yes!

 08:52 Finished Question 4 of Lesson 4!
 Yes!
 Ready to get some more coffee and go to get my BCSOA packet and head to the gym.
 Soccer skills practice first!

+11:09 Back from the gym and picking up my BCSOA packet.

+11:20 Started Lesson 4: JavaScript Collections.
+I'm horny right now and hungry.
+Hmm.

+11:26 Playing around with themes and changed to GitHub theme that I don't like and tried to change back to Atom One Dark, but it looks different.
+Ugh.